turingschool/curriculum/tutorials/controllers/friendly-urls.markdown

 #### Dedicated Slug

 The library does a great job of maintaining a dedicated slug column for you.
-If we were dealing with articles, for instance, we don't want to generate the slug over and over.
+If we were dealing with articles, for instance, we don't want to generate the slug every request.
 More importantly, we'll want to store the slug in the database to be queried directly.

 The library defaults to a `String` column named `slug`.
 If you have that column, you can use the `:slugged` option to automatically generate and store the slug: